quinlan-lab/bedder-rs/README.md

 # bedder (tools)

 This is an early release of the library for feedback, especially from rust practitioners.
-If interested, read below and then, for example, have a look at [issue 2](https://github.com/quinlan-lab/bedder-rs/issues/2) and the associated [discussion](https://github.com/quinlan-lab/bedder-rs/discussions/3)

 ## Problem statement